Drake Institute Educational Technology Programming Overview

 Rotating Events

-We also offer a variety of workshops supporting Active Learning on a rotating basis.
+We also offer a variety of workshops supporting effective use of educational technology on a rotating basis.
 You can click each listed title below in the accordions to view a description.

 Approaching Assignment Design in Light of Artificial Intelligence